Avoid These Pruning Pitfalls for better tree health

 Don’t Cut Too Close to the Trunk

-When pruning, it is important not to cut too close to the trunk.
-This could leave the tree at risk of disease and also leave unsightly stubs that can be difficult to remove.
-Cut your branches in the area just outside of the collar of the branch, the raised area between the branch and the trunk.
+When pruning, it is important to not cut too close to the tree’s trunk.
+This can leave the tree susceptible to diseases, as well as leave unsightly stubs that can be difficult to remove.
+Cut your branches in the area just outside of the collar of the branch which is the elevated area between the branch and the tree’s trunk.

 FAQs